opendocsg/opendoc-supreme-court-judgements/2019_SGHC_66/report.md

 #### The plaintiff’s case

 16     The plaintiff relied on O 18 r 19(1)(_a_) of the Rules of Court (Cap 322, R5, 2014 Rev Ed) (“ROC”) to argue that the counterclaim should be struck out on the basis that it does not contain a “reasonable cause of action”.
 A “reasonable cause of action” is one that has “some chance of success when only the allegations in the pleading are considered”: _Gabriel Peter & Partners (suing as a firm) v Wee Chong Jin and others_ at \[21\].
-A claim based on a cause of action that is not recognised at law will be struck out for disclosing no reasonable cause of action: _TMT Asia Ltd v BHP Billiton Marketing AG (Singapore Branch) and another_ at \[55\] and \[57\].[\[note: 11\]](#Ftn_11)
+A claim based on a cause of action that is not recognised at law will be struck out for disclosing no reasonable cause of action: _TMT Asia Ltd v BHP Billiton Marketing AG (Singapore Branch) and another_ at \[55\] and \[57\].[^11]

 17     The defendant relied on the tort of abuse of process to mount his counterclaim.
 However, the five-member Court of Appeal unequivocally rejected the tort of abuse of process as a recognised cause of action in _Lee Tat Development Pte Ltd v Management Corporation Strata Title Plan No 301_ (“_Lee Tat_”) at \[161\].
-The Court of Appeal stated that recognition would:[\[note: 12\]](#Ftn_12)
+The Court of Appeal stated that recognition would:[^12]

 (a)     undermine the principle of finality in the law, by encouraging unnecessary satellite litigation and prolonging disputes: at \[151\]–\[153\];